Rheumatology Book

 Definition (MEDLINEPLUS)

-Definition (NCI) A survey question about whether a person has experienced a lack of energy.
+Definition (NCI) A question about whether an individual has or had a lack of energy.

-Definition (NCI) A condition marked by extreme tiredness and inability to function due lack of energy.
+Definition (NCI_NCI-GLOSS) A condition marked by extreme tiredness and inability to function due lack of energy.
 Fatigue may be acute or chronic.

 Definition (NAN) An overwhelming sustained sense of exhaustion and decreased capacity for physical and mental work at usual level